 Abdominoplasty (tummy tuck surgery) is a surgical procedure designed to sculpt, trim, and enhance the contour of the midsection.
 This is achieved via the removal of excess fat and skin.
 The underlying abdominal muscles, or fascia, will also be tightened.

-An abdominoplasty, formally known as a tummy tuck, is a surgical procedure designed to sculpt, trim, and enhance the contour of the midsection through the removal of excess skin and tightening of the underlying abdominal muscles, or fascia.
-A tummy tuck can be useful for both men and women, and it is often used as a skin removal tool for after weight loss patients.
-The tummy tuck is also commonly performed in conjunction with other surgeries — such as breast augmentation, liposuction, or labiaplasty – as part of a larger mommy makeover procedure.
+A tummy tuck can be useful for both men and women, and it is often used as a skin removal tool after weight loss.
+The tummy tuck is also commonly performed in conjunction with other surgeries — such as breast augmentation, liposuction, or labiaplasty — or as part of a larger mommy makeover procedure.

 Your one-month follow-up appointment is the perfect time to discuss your fitness goals with your doctor and find out what exercise routines you may be cleared for.
 Remember that while it may be tempting to get right back into your old regimen, overdoing it too early can cause more harm than good and even compromise the results of your procedure.

-Fortunately, the tummy tuck can be a safe and effective option for many people.
+Tummy tuck surgery can be a safe and effective option for many people.
 Ideal candidates for an abdominoplasty:

 The best way to determine whether or not a tummy tuck may be right for you is to be evaluated by a qualified and board-certified plastic surgeon.
-Call to schedule your consultation with one of the experienced surgeons at Après Plastic Surgery in Portland, OR today, and take the first — or final — step toward getting the body of your dreams!
+Call to schedule your consultation at Après Plastic Surgery in Portland, OR today, and take the first — or final — step toward getting the body of your dreams!